demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 ![Get Stream Dashboard](/img/fsharp/series/fstweet/get_stream_dashbord.png)

-Keep a of note the App Id, Key, and Secret.
+Keep an of note the App Id, Key, and Secret.
 We will be using it shortly while integrating it.

 ## Configuring GetStream.io